truenas/middleware/docs/userguide/freenas_sharing.rst

 capabilities of the disk or controller.

 Virtualizing a zvol adds the benefits of ZFS such as its read cache and write cache.
 Even if the client formats the device extent with a different filesystem, as far as FreeNAS® is concerned, the data benefits from ZFS features such as block checksums and snapshots.

-A zvol is also required in order to take advantage of VAAI primitives and should be used when using virtualization software as the iSCSI initiator.
+When determining whether or not to use a file or a device extent, be aware that a zvol is required to take advantage of all VAAI primitives and is recommended when using virtualization software as the iSCSI initiator.
+The ATS, WRITE SAME, XCOPY and STUN, primitives are supported by both file and device extents.
+The UNMAP primitive is supported by zvols and raw SSDs.
+The threshold warnings primitive is fully supported by zvols and partially supported by file extents.

 **File extent:** allows you to export a portion of a ZFS volume.
 The advantage of a file extent is that you can create multiple exports per volume.